About the Antique Rugs of the Future Project

 ilk embroidery, 18th century, Victoria & Albert Museum

-Azerbaijan Cover, early 18th century, Victoria and Albert Museum
+Azerbaijan Cover, embroidered, 1700s, Azerbaijan, Victoria and Albert Museum, Museum no. 977-1907

 Silk Embroidery, 18th century, Azerbaijan

-Caucasian Embroidery, silk on linen, 18th century
+Caucasian Embroidery, silk on linen, 18th century, private collection

 A SILK EMBROIDERED AZERBAIJAN RUG, 18TH CENTURY, KUBA OR KARABAGH